 What Is Spaghetti?

 Spaghetti is technically a type of noodle.
 The noodles found in the grocery store that are referred to as spaghetti are long and thin, although there are thinner noodles available and a thicker version labelled as linguini.
-The spaghetti provides the noodle for the dishspaghetti, but as some have said before, the sauce is like the icing on the cake that is spaghetti.
+The spaghetti provides the noodle for the dish, but as some have said before, the sauce is like the icing on the cake that is spaghetti.

 What Is Spaghetti Sauce?